βœ’οΈTechnology2 min read

 Real Ink vs. Laser Print: Why It Matters

 There are many services that claim to send "handwritten" cards.
-But most of them are lying.
-They use "handwriting fonts" and laser printers.
+Most of them are misleading: they use "handwriting fonts" and laser printers rather than a real pen on paper.

 Here is how you can tell the difference, and why it matters for your brand.